railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

 from real stock and the addition of a bicycle there.
 The consumption / production is formalized by moving products out of and into physical stock.
 The stock operations for this are as follows:

-.. table:: *Resulting stock situation from manufacture*
+.. table:: Stock situation resulting from manufacture

    ====================================== ========== ================================
    Location                               Products   Step